damianwajser/spring-rest-commons-options/README.md

 -----
 ## Roadmap

-Consult the wiki for details on the current [JUnit 5 roadmap](https://github.com/junit-team/junit5/wiki/Roadmap).
+Consult the proyect for details on the current [spring-rest-commons-options roadmap](https://github.com/damianwajser/spring-rest-commons-options/projects/1).

 ## Get it!